mikko-apo/ki-flow/_posts/2013-08-08-ci-build-on-change.md

 # CI building works, kind of

 After a week of coding, a simple CI implementation is ready.
+It's possible to execute builds, build packages and import them to the repository automatically.
+The build process can be executed only after there is a change in the version control (only git support at the moment).
+There is also support for creating product builds, that combine multiple components together.

-This post describes how to get it working.
+This post describes how to get the system working.
-There are still quite a few manual steps needed to get things rolling.
+There are still quite a few manual steps needed to get things rolling, but hopefully this will improve by time.

+note: there is no daemon support yet, so builds have to be triggered manually :)

 Huge thanks to [Reaktor](http://reaktor.fi/), Janni and Miku for supporting this project.